Seirdy/seirdy.one/content/about/_index.md

 ## Seirdy: online persona {#Seirdy}

 I go by <span class="p-nickname nickname" itemprop="alternateName">Seirdy</span> online.
 I have multiple online personas, but Seirdy is my main one and the only one I feel comfortable associating with my meatspace persona.
-Seirdy is a bit of an abstract character, a bit less "professional" than Rohan.
+Seirdy is a bit of an abstract character, a bit less "professional" than Rohan and Cadmus.

 <dl>